Peter-Moller/open-ports/README-how_it_works.txt

   information is used in any other way)

-More in details:
+Operation of the script, in line-order:
  1. Quit if either:
     - open_ports.sh is running (with the same UID)
     - the OS is not either Darwin or Linux
  2. Functions
- 3. Definitions of variables (I'm not sure if this is the “correct” order, but I'm sure it doesn't matter… :-)
+ 3. Definitions of variables (I'm unsure if they “should” come before the functions, but I'm pretty sure it doesn't matter… :-)
  4. Data generation part
  5. Checks:
    - is there an update?